buzzgreyday/pypergraph/docs/source/getting_started.overview.rst

 .. caution::

-  The package is currently in alpha.
+  This package is currently in alpha.
+Changes will happen rapidly, as I develop.
+  **Do not use it for production purposes** as it may contain bugs or incomplete features.

   **Wish to contribute?** Please reach out on `GitHub <https://github.com/buzzgreyday>`_.